ferraro/Secure-FTP-Backup/README.md

 =================

 Create secure high encrypted FTP backups.
-This script creates backups which are encrypted with GnuPG and then sent to a FTP server.
+This script creates backups which are encrypted with GnuPG and are then sent to a FTP server.
 It should be used if you place your backups on an unsecure FTP server (for example on a FTP host of your ISP).
 As the backups are already encrypted on the server, you don't need to worry if the backups are unsecurely transfered (FTP instead FTPS).
 It checks too if there is still enough space free on the FTP server.
 If not it deletes the oldest files that there is exactly enough space.
-As default encryption software GnuPG will be used which automatically compress the tar archive file.
+As default encryption software GnuPG will be used which automatically compress the archived files.

 EXAMPLE HOW TO USE IT
 =====================